 General Oncology Diet Guidelines

-These guidelines are for people with decreased immune function, such as those with low white blood cell counts (absolute neutrophil count less than 1,000).
+These guidelines are for patients with decreased immune function, such as those with low white blood cell counts (absolute neutrophil count less than 1,000 mm3).
 If you have had a transplant, please refer to the transplant diet guidelines, Diet Guidelines for Transplant Patients.

-People with decreased immune function are at increased risk of developing a food-related infection.
-You can protect yourself from many infections by preparing food and drinks properly and by avoiding specific foods that are more likely to contain infection-causing organisms.
+Individuals with decreased immune function are at increased risk of developing a food-related infection.
+You can decrease your risk of food-borne illness through proper preparation of food and drinks.
+Some food and drinks are more likely to contain harmful bacteria and germs.

 Milk and Dairy Products